sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 ``webdav.grid.sara.nl`` is a DNS round robin that will direct you to a (more or less) random host in a pool of webdav servers.

-.. note:: To run the examples below you need to have a :abbr:`UI (user interface)` (or :abbr:`CUA (SURFsara's central user adminstration)`) account that is configured within dCache and authorized to the data you want to access.
+.. note:: To run the examples below you need to have a :abbr:`UI (User Interface)` (or :abbr:`CUA (SURFsara's Central User Administration)`) account that is configured within dCache and authorized to the data you want to access.
 Contact us if you need assistance with that.

 Listing
 =======

 To list directories, you can point a browser like Firefox to https://webdav.grid.sara.nl/pnfs/grid.sara.nl/data/.
-When the browser asks for a username and password, you can provide your Grid UI (or CUA) username and password.
+When the browser asks for a username and password, you can provide your Grid :abbr:`UI (User Interface)` (or :abbr:`CUA (SURFsara's Central User Administration)`) username and password.
 When you click on a listed file, it will be downloaded, when you're authorized to do so.
 When you're not authorized to access a URL, you may see some unexpected behaviour.

 You can also use text browsers like curl to list directories.